AuxLabs/Twitch-Examples/README.md

 All projects assume you have the `TWITCH_TOKEN` and `TWITCH_CLIENTID` environment variables set.

 ## Main Clients
-Basic example implementations to help with basic questions that might be asked when learning the library.
+Example implementations to help with basic questions that might be asked when learning the library.

 ### Identity
 *None yet*